Yr 9, Yr 10 and VCE Vocational Major programs at Melbourne Museum

 Road safety education has to be more than a one-off event.
 In fact, research shows that best practice road safety education requires continuous, age-appropriate and sequential education be delivered to students in every year level, every school year (Harris, 2014).

-To cater for different learning needs, the Health & PE and VCAL resources include suggestions for modification and alternative (simplified) student worksheets.
+To cater for different learning needs, the Health & PE and VCE VM resources include suggestions for modification and alternative (simplified) student worksheets.
 Each resource has also been rated according to level of difficulty (easy, moderate or challenging) so you can choose activities that best meet the needs of your students.

 You can access the range of resources available below: